-See section "Activating and Deactivating the Slide Mode" on page 153.
+See section "Activating and Deactivating the Slide Mode" on page 150.

-- 3. Use the following keyboard shortcuts to perform the slide action: - o M to slide the element 10 frames to the left. - to slide the element 1 frame to the left. - to slide the element 1 frame to the right. - to slide the element 10 frames to the right.
+- 2. Click the keyboard shortcuts , , , and/or and/or to select or unselect the tracks you want or do not want to slide. - 3.
+Use the following keyboard shortcuts to perform the slide action: - to slide the element 10 frames to the left. - to slide the element 1 frame to the left. - to slide the element 1 frame to the right. - to slide the element 10 frames to the right.